ToniCzyrnik/ToniCzyrnik.github.io/content/about/now.md

 ## IT4Kids 🧑‍🏫

-IT4Kids is part of my life.
+We are working on accelerating the digital transformation of the German education system.
 I currently work on expanding our location in Ulm, Germany.

 ## Reading 🤓